 God has been amazing as He has since provided the funds to acquire:

-- 2 large homes that can accommodate 26 at any one time for those wanting to turn their life around
+- 2 large homes that can accommodate at least 20 at any one time for those wanting to turn their life around

 - over 1,000 volunteers serving annually

-- 3 large thrift stores throughout central Florida that give away tens of thousands of dollars worth of clothing and household items yearly
+- 2 thrift stores throughout Central Florida that give away thousands of dollars worth of clothing and household items yearly

-- 3 drop-in centers where we help the homeless, hungry and poor of Central Florida
+- 3 social service locations where we help the homeless, hungry and poor of Central Florida

-- 3 pantries to help people who are hungry and in need of a hand up
+- 2 emergency food pantries to help people who are hungry and in need of a hand up

 In 2016, the State of Florida awarded New Beginnings $19 million to build 96 affordable rental units that are desperately needed in Clermont.
-They will be move-in ready by first quarter of 2018.
+Woodwinds Apartments opened in September 2018, and here we provide 2 full-time case managers, employed by New Beginnings, to help people improve their lives.

-Our mission is to empower people in need to live a responsible life, and we accomplish this by teaching one to fish rather than by just handing out fish.
+Our mission is to empower people to overcome the pain of poverty and the alienation of homelessness.
+One way we accomplish this is by teaching someone to fish, rather than by just handing out fish.

 We feel very blessed that God led us to breakfast on a chilly January morning after church service.
 We know that He has many more blessings for New Beginnings.